Upper Mount Bethel Township, Pennsylvania

 Upper Mount Bethel Township is a township in Northampton County, Pennsylvania, United States.
-The population of Upper Mount Bethel Township was 6,706 at the 2010 census.
+The population of Upper Mount Bethel Township was 6,439 at the 2020 census.
 The township is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 History

 Old Mount Bethel was one of the oldest settled areas in Northampton County.
-Included in its jurisdiction was the Old Hunter Settlement, founded by the Ulster Scotts around 1730.
+Included in its jurisdiction was the Old Hunter Settlement, founded by the Ulster Scots around 1730.
 The same year, Old Mount Bethel was erected a town.

 After the Walking Purchase of 1737 between the William Penn family and the Lenape Delaware Indian tribes was completed, Old Mount Bethel was established in Bucks County.

 In 1752, Bucks County was divided and Northampton County was established, placing Old Mount Bethel within the boundaries of Northampton County.

 Geography

-According to the U.S. Census Bureau, the township has a total area of 44.3 sqmi, of which 43.4 sqmi is land and 0.9 sqmi (2.01%) is water.
+According to the U.S. Census Bureau, the township has a total area of 44.0 sqmi, of which 42.4 sqmi is land and 1.6 sqmi (3.56%) is water.
 It is drained by the Delaware River, which forms its eastern boundary separating it from New Jersey.

 Its natural northwestern boundary is Blue Mountain.
 Its villages include Centerville, Five Points, Hartzells Ferry, Johnsonville, Mount Bethel, North Bangor, and Slateford.